New Leash on Life

 Can I put my dog through the program?

 This is probably the number one request!
 Unfortunately, the answer is no. The New Leash on Life program is restricted to shelter and rescue dogs who are not owned by individuals.
-We would be happy to point you in the direction of some wonderful trainers in the area, so feel free to email us.
+We would be happy to point you in the direction of some wonderful trainers in the area, so feel free to email us at rcaspets@RandolphCountyNC.gov.

 How can I help?

-Come to a graduation.
-Tell everyone you know.
-Once you’ve seen the amazing transition that some of these dogs make, you’ll understand why we feel so strongly about this program.
+You can help the animals and inmates by raising awareness to a program that helps dogs and prison inmates.
+Once you’ve seen the amazing transition that some of these dogs and inmates make, you’ll understand why we continue to sponsor this program for Randolph County.

 Why is this important?

 This is more than just another way to get dogs adopted.
 This program changes lives.
 When the dogs arrive at the correctional center, it’s exciting for everyone, not just the inmate-trainers.
-We have watched in amazement as cowering, fearful dogs blossom into confident ones who play and perform.
-We’ve seen dogs who were completely out of control settle into quiet, obedient companions.
-There are benefits for dogs who aren’t in the program, as well.
-When people see what amazing animals can come from a shelter, they’re more likely to give a shelter dog a second look, and that’s good for everyone.
+We have watched in amazement as cowering, fearful dogs blossom into confident ones who love to play and perform.
+We’ve witnessed dogs who were completely out of control settle into quiet, obedient companions.
+These benefits also extend to dogs who aren’t in the program.
+When people see such amazing animals coming from an animal shelter, they are more likely to give a shelter dog a second look and chance.